-Keith O'Brien is the author of the new book Fly Girls: How Five Daring Women Defied All Odds and Made Aviation History.
-His work has appeared on National Public Radio and in a variety of publications, including The New York Times.
+Keith O'Brien is the author of the new young readers' edition of his book Fly Girls: How Five Daring Women Defied All Odds and Made Aviation History.
+He also has written the book Outside Shot.
+He is a contributor to National Public Radio and a former staff writer for The Boston Globe.
 He lives in New Hampshire.

 Q: How did you come up with the idea for Fly Girls, and how did you choose the five women to write about?